walder/Skynet-IADS/README.md

 --then add it to the SAM site it should protect: redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15)
 ```
+If you want the point defences to coordinate their HARM defence then you can add multiple SAM sites in to one group. **This is the only place where you should add multiple SAM sites in to one group in Skynet**.
+Lets assume you have two SA-15 units defending a radar.
+If the SA-15 units are in separate groups they will both fire at the same HARM inbound.
+However if they are in the same group and multiple HARMS are inbound they will each pick a separate HARM to engage.

 Will prevent the EW radar or SAM site from going dark if a HARM is inbound.
 Conditions are HARM saturation level is not reached and the point defence has ammo left.
 Default state is false:
 ```lua